Muhammad al-Mahdi: Succession to al-Askari

-Al-Askari died in 260 (873-874) without an obvious heir.
+Hasan al-Askari died in 260 (873–874) without an obvious heir.
 The death of the eleventh Imam divided his followers into several sects and created widespread confusion (hayra), particularly in Iraq.
-Immediately after the death of al-Askari, his main agent, Uthman ibn Sa'id, claimed that the Imam had an infant son, named Muhammad, who was kept hidden from the public out of fear of Abbasid persecution.
+Immediately after the death of al-Askari, his main agent, Uthman ibn Sa'id al-Asadi, claimed that the Imam had an infant son, named Muhammad, who was kept hidden from the public out of fear of Abbasid persecution.
 As the closest associate of al-Askari, this assertion by Uthman was largely supported by other representatives of al-Askari.
 Those who accepted the imamate of this Muhammad later formed the Twelvers.

 Some others held that the imamate ceased with al-Askari and the Waqifites maintained that the eleventh Imam would later reemerge as the eschatological Mahdi.
-Others concluded that Muhammad ibn al-Hadi, a deceased brother of al-Askari, must have been the true Imam.
-Yet others accepted the imamate of Ja'far ibn al-Hadi, another brother of al-Askari.
+Others concluded that Muhammad ibn Ali al-Hadi, a deceased brother of al-Askari, must have been the true Imam.
+Yet others accepted the imamate of Ja'far al-Zaki, another brother of al-Askari.
 Some believed that the twelfth Imam would be born in the end of time to a descendant of al-Askari, and some left the Shia community.

 All these sects, however, are said to have disappeared within a hundred years except the group that went on to become the Twelver Shia.